muzhawir/servy/README.md

 ![Cover](course_cover.png)

-This is a training project from the [Developing with Elixir/OTP Course by Pragmatic Studio](https://pragmaticstudio.com/courses/elixir).
+This repository contains the **Servy Project**, a hands-on learning exercise from the [Developing with Elixir/OTP Course by Pragmatic Studio](https://pragmaticstudio.com/courses/elixir).
+The project is designed to explore Elixir fundamentals and OTP concepts.

-The learning modules consist of:
+## Learning Modules

 - [x] Introduction
 - [x] Create Mix Project